 It’s all down to charity.

-All through September, Tesco staff are walking from Land’s End to John O’Groats to raise money for charities the supermarket is supporting this year; Diabetes UK and the British Heart Foundation.
+All through September, Tesco is raising money for charities the supermarket is supporting this year; Cancer Research UK, British Heart Foundation and Diabetes UK.

-To raise a few extra pennies, Tesco is asking their customers if they want to donate, by rounding up the total on the food bill to the nearest 10p.
+To raise a few extra pennies, Tesco is asking their customers if they want to donate, by rounding up the total on the food bill to the nearest £.

 Rounding up pennies

 This receipt from our shop in a previous year they did the round ups.
 It shows we bought £63.05 worth of stuff from Tesco.